 You can offer plenty of different services as an entrepreneur both online and offline, including landscaping, tech support, personal training, or any of these other 300+ small business ideas.

 There are a lot of different options, depending on what you are good at and what level of risk and investment you can make.
 Some businesses have little to no start-up costs so you can start right away, while others will cost a lot and take a while to set up, or require specialized training, licenses, or certificates.
 If there is something that interests you, look into what starting your own business would entail.

 Now that you have a better idea of where you could find jobs, get help applying for them!

 Job searching is not something you should do without support.
-This is particularly true for anyone that has barriers like having a criminal record.
+This is particularly true for anyone that has barriers to employment like having a criminal record.

-If you have spent the last couple of years in prison, how are you going to explain that gap?
-Or what if you’ve never had a legitimate job before?
+If you have spent the last couple of years in prison, how will you explain that gap?
+What if you’ve never had a job before?
 What do you put on your resume?
 Or in a cover letter?

 Should you disclose your incarceration right away, or should you wait and see if your felony convictions come up?
 What do you say in a job interview?

 Maybe you need a bit more training or a refresher course before returning to the workforce, but don’t know how to get it.